The-Academic-Observatory/observatory-platform/docs/telescopes/google_analytics.md

 This telescope gets data from Google Analytics for 1 view id per publisher and for several combinations of metrics and dimensions.
 It is possible to add a regex expression to filter on pagepaths, so only data on relevant pagepaths is collected.

-Both the 'view_id' and 'pagepath_regex' need to be set in the 'extra' field of this Telescope.
-The pagepath_regex can be an empty string.
 To get access to the analytics data a publisher needs to add the relevant google service account as a user.

 The corresponding table created in BigQuery is `google.google_analyticsYYYYMMDD`.